rekomerio/trionic7-can-mcp2515/README.md

 ## So what does this do?

-When connected to a CAN bus of car with Trionic 7 engine management system, this sketch can be used to read and write data in to the I-BUS or P-BUS.
+When connected to a CAN bus of car with Trionic 7 engine management system, this sketch can be used to read and write data in the I-BUS or P-BUS.

 ### Required parts
  - Arduino Nano or similar microcontoller capable of SPI communication